 Solar A/S presents the statement of comprehensive income in two statements.
-An income statement and a statement of comprehensive income that show the year's results and income that forms part of other comprehensive income includes exchange rate adjustments, actuarial gains and losses, adjustments of investments in associates and hedging transactions.
+An income statement and a statement of comprehensive income that show the year's results and income that forms part of other comprehensive income.
+Other comprehensive income includes exchange rate adjustments, actuarial gains and losses, adjustments of investments in associates and hedging transactions.